fbpx

 Kathleen Burns

-Director of Museum Education
+Director of Museum Experience

 When I was a child I loved to play outside, especially in the winter.
 I could often be found building snow people, ice skating on the pond behind my house, or dragging a sled down to the park.
 When indoors I liked to curl up with a good book and imagine what adventures the characters would face next.